-We were lucky to have with us Vicent Moncho Mas, Chief Information Officer at Marina Salud hospital in Spain, for which we provide the IT infrastructure.
-With the hospital leading Europe in the paperless hospital quest, Vicent talked through the transformation programme that the hospital has implemented to become paperless.
+Exploring the question with Vicent Moncho Mas, Chief Information Officer at Marina Salud hospital in Spain - the hospital leading Europe in the paperless hospital quest - for which we provide the IT infrastructure, he talked through the transformation programme that the hospital has implemented to become paperless.

 Marina Salud had the benefit of opening a new hospital in 2009.
 Leadership commitment from day one was to be paperless wherever possible, with a plan to eliminate all paper over time.
 Now, the only papers are consent forms, which we are now helping to digitise using digital patient signatures.

 - The road to defining requirements for different specialities,

 - Progressing with an integrated solution across primary and secondary care,